juanps13/Personal-CV/SQL & Power BI project/Readme.md

 # Hotel Revenue project

-In this project the dataset "hotel revenue" was analyzed using SQL and Power BI.
-All the files are accesible so that anyone can reproduce my analysis.
+In this project, I analysed the dataset 'hotel_revenue' utilizing Excel, SQL and Power BI.
+All necessary files are available to enable the reproducibility of my analysis.

-The file "hotel_revenue_full.xlsx" contains the original raw data.
-The csv files (uploaded to the "raw_data" folder) contains the data after the Data Preparation step.
+The original raw data is contained within the 'hotel_revenue_full.xlsx' file.
+The 'raw_data' folder contains CSV files with the data after the data preparation stage.

 ## Steps